 KENNEWICK – The other Western Conference playoffs teams will continue to battle it out while the Spokane Chiefs rest and wait.

-The Chiefs became the first Western Hockey League team from the West to clinch a spot in the second round Saturday night when Eric Williams stopped 36 shots and captain Brenden Kichton had one goal and one assist during a 3-1 win over the Tri-City Americans at Toyota Center.
+The Chiefs became the first Western Hockey League team from the West to clinch a spot in the second round Saturday night when Eric Williams stopped 36 shots and captain Brenden Kichton had one goal and one assist during a 3-1 win over the Tri-City Americans at the Toyota Center.

 Fourth-seeded Spokane took the best-of-seven series 4-1, winning two of three games on the road and avoiding a sixth or seventh game in Spokane.